Lalor Roddy

-Lalor Roddy (born 30 November 1954) is an Irish actor, described by The Irish Times theatre critic Fintan O'Toole as "surely the finest Irish actor of his generation".

-Youth
+Lalor Roddy is an Irish actor from Belfast, Northern Ireland.
+He was a co-founder, in 1988, and then co-artistic director, of the Tinderbox Theatre Company.
+He is known in Ireland and Northern Ireland for his stage work, but better known internationally for extensive work in film and on television.

+Early life and education

-Roddy was born and grew up in Belfast, Northern Ireland.
+Lalor Roddy was born and grew up in Belfast, Northern Ireland.
 His mother was associated with the Lyric Theatre in its early days.

-As an young man, he left for the United States to play football.
+As a young man, he left for the United States to play football.
 Upon his return to Northern Ireland, he majored in psychology at the University of Ulster.

+Career

-Roddy had been working as a psychologist in England until he returned home to Ireland at the age of 33 to take up acting.
+Roddy had been worked as a psychologist in England until he returned home to Ireland at the age of 33 to take up acting.

-In the theatre
+Tinderbox Theatre Company

-In 1988, together with Tim Loane and Stephen Wright, he founded the Tinderbox theatre company in Belfast, which produced two plays by Harold Pinter.
-The two plays were produced on the very modest budget of £75 each.
+In 1988, he co-founded the Tinderbox Theatre Company in Belfast, along with Tim Loane, BBC presenter Mark Carruthers, BBC drama producer Stephen Wright, and Angela McCloskey of the Lyric Theatre.
+Tinderbox produced produced two plays by Harold Pinter, which were produced on the very modest budget of £75 each.
 In 1989, the Tinderbox company received a cheque from the playwright Samuel Beckett, described as the "ultimate endorsement" in the world of Irish theatre.
 From 1989 to 2000, the Tinderbox company hosted an annual Festival of New Irish Playwriting intended to present "artistically dangerous" new plays.
 The intention behind the Tinderbox was to challenge the sectarian hatreds in Ulster that led to 'the Troubles' of Northern Ireland, and create a theatre company that would "despite the system" put on new plays that might bring people together.
 Roddy was one of the co-artistic directors of the company.

 The Tinderbox company came to be, in the 1990s and 2000s, one of the leading theatre companies in Belfast.